 “Wait, it’s a cycle?”
 Correct, the scientific method never ends; it keeps pushing your questions and answers closer to the truth.
 Observe, test, reflect, repeat.

 Of course, you’ll find that you may want to go back to a specific step before you reach Step 5.
-After testing the hypothesis, you might find that your experiment isn’t working, that the new charger is 10 years old and dusty.
+After testing the hypothesis, you might find that your experiment isn’t working and that the new charger is 10 years old and dusty.
 You might want to take a step back and refine your experiment, testing a brand-new charger to extract reliable data.
 Or, perhaps you realize you need to specify the hypothesis further.

 The scientific method in your daily life

 Today, I use the scientific method all the time for everyday tasks, and I don’t even realize I do; it has become ingrained in my way of thinking, and I love it!
-If you ask me, I think you should embrace it too.
+I think you should embrace it too.
 The scientific method will make you a better problem solver and help you with different issues or dilemmas in life, including work.
 It will make you a better person.

 You don’t need to complicate things.
 Instead, start with the mundane stuff and structure your thinking around the scientific method to approach the truth.
 I leave you with some everyday-life examples highlighting how you can use the strategy seamlessly and without much equipment.